Skip to content

 Multi-model routing, not vendor lock-in

 Every PR runs through a scout, a lead reviewer, and specialist sub-agents you can configure.
-Pick GPT-5.4 for architecture, Claude Opus 4.7 for safety, Kimi K2.6 for throughput, Gemini 3 for long-context diffs.
+Pick GPT-5.4 or GPT-5.5 for architecture, Claude Opus 4.7 for safety, Kimi K2.6 for throughput, Gemini 3 for long-context diffs.
 Any model can be either a lead or a sub-agent.

 Credit pool beats per-seat above ~3 devs